Description

 Can ivy attract insects or pests?

-Ivy provides shelter for a wide variety of fauna, including insects, birds and small mammals.
+Ivy provides shelter for a wide variety of wildlife, including insects, birds and small mammals.
 These may include undesirables, but also many useful species.

-Aphids, mealybugs and ladybug beetles can all be found there.
-When it blooms in late summer or autumn, it attracts a large number of pollinators, such as butterflies and bees.
+Aphids, mealybugs and ladybird beetles can all be found there.
+When it flowers in late summer or autumn, it attracts large numbers of pollinators, such as butterflies and bees.
 Ivy honey is highly prized.

 Many birds love ivy.
-It's a nesting place and a source of food.
+They can nest there and find food.
 These include blackbirds, thrushes, sparrows, robins, house wrens, black-headed warblers, pigeons and more.

 A natural balance is created in this lively space.